AidanRosen/HexPass-Portfolio-Vector/src/README.md

 # How to run graphing calculator:

     1. Choose a graphing option from the main menu.
+Type in the corresponding number of the type of function you would like to graph

-    2. A new window will pop up that will need user input.
+    2. A new window will pop up that requires user input.
 If you fail to input a valid value (eg. you put in text instead of a number), the program will restart.
+    (ex.
+If you were graphing and polynomial, and you wanted to graph 2x^3, you would enter in 2 and 3 in their corresponding boxes.

     3. When you are finished inputting the equation, click "Graph" or follow the instructions to create the graph.

-    4. A graph of the function will be displayed in a new window.
+    4. A graph of the function will be displayed in a new window (points without a line).

     5. You may still go back to the second window to edit your inputs to create a new graph, or back to the first window to choose a different type of graph.
         *Smoothness refers to the horizontal distance between each coordinate that is shown in the graph.
 Smaller values mean a more connected line.